Kodu Game Lab: Characters

 Kodu provides users with a large variety of characters called "bots" which can be placed anywhere in the 3D world.
 Generally, a bot will have unique attributes and physics properties that cannot be changed.
 "Object" bots, such as rocks and apples, cannot be programmed to move.
 Certain characters have unique, character-specific abilities (for example, only the Rover can use various science-themed actions.
 It also lacks the ability to jump or shoot).

 Bots can be colored one of 11 colors, and have their size and various properties changed.
 They are the only part of the game that can be programmed using the tile system, and are the primary way of creating games in Kodu.

-Because player input is optional, Kodu can create zero-player games where bots only interact with each other and the world.
+Because player input is optional, Kodu can be used to create zero-player games where bots only interact with each other and the world.